Please click on the section that interests you or scroll down for more information.

 - Children under ten should not handle dogs except in Puppy Class.

 - Young people between the ages of ten and fourteen can train under direct supervision of an adult who must be able to take the lead at all times.

 - Young people between the ages of fourteen and sixteen may handle dogs.

-- If there is a risk of puppy/dog escaping, for example in the car park, a person fourteen years or older must have hold of the lead.
+- If there is a risk of puppy/dog escaping, for example in the car park, a person fourteen years or older must keep hold of the dog's leash.

 Cancellation and refund policy

 If we need to cancel a class all reasonable efforts will be made to contact you.
 Fees will be refunded if an alternative arrangement satisfactory to you can’t be made.

 If you need to cancel a class we're happy to refund as long as your cancellation is more than 7 days before class is due to start.
 Our maximum numbers policy means we frequently turn students away and then can't fill that place if we get a late cancellation.